Rajpura: Constituency

 Rajpura is constituency No. 111 of Punjab Legislative Assembly.
-It is comes under the Patiala (Lok Sabha constituency).
+It comes under the Patiala (Lok Sabha constituency).
 As per the voter list of 2019, there are 173947 electorates and 189 polling stations.
 The term of the Legislative assembly is five years.

+Economy

+Rajpura located southwest of Chandigarh, is blend of agriculture and industry services.

+Agriculture

+Agriculture has traditionally been the backbone of rajpura economy, Primary crops wheat and rice.
+Along with dairy farming.
+A substantial portion of the population is involved in farming and sales of related materials.

 Industry

 Rajpura is an industrial town.
 There are number of large-scale industries like Hindustan Unilever HUL (formerly known as HLL). and a large number of small-scale industries.
 In small-scale industries, Rajpura is a hub of steel works and machines industry.

 Power Plant

 Nabha Power Limited, which runs a 1400 MW (2x700) supercritical thermal power plant at Rajpura, owned and operated by Larsen & Toubro.

 Warehousing and logistics hub

 Rajpura has been known for its quality furniture and several well-known brands have their manufacturing plants located here.
-Being one of the largest industrial hubs of Punjab, Rajpura is crucial location from supply chain & logistics perspective.
-Rajpura is gradually emerging as warehousing and logistics hub of Punjab.
+Being one of the largest industrial hubs of Punjab, Rajpura is crucial location from supply chain and logistics perspective.
+Rajpura is gradually emerging as a warehousing and logistics hub of Punjab.